twbs/bootstrap/js/README.md

-## 2.0 BOOTSTRAP JS PHILSOPHY
+## 2.0 BOOTSTRAP JS PHILOSOPHY
-These are the highlevel design rules which guide the developement of Bootstrap's js plugins.
+These are the high-level design rules which guide the development of Bootstrap's JS plugins.

 ---

 ### DATA-ATTRIBUTE API

-We believe you should be able to use all plugins provided by bootstrap purely through the markup api without writing a single line of javascript.
+We believe you should be able to use all plugins provided by Bootstrap purely through the markup API without writing a single line of javascript.

-We acknoledge that this isn't always the most performant and sometimes it may be desirable to turn this functionality off altogether.
-Therefore, as of 2.0 we provide the ability to disable the data attribute api by unbinding all events on the body namespaced with `'data-api'`.
+We acknowledge that this isn't always the most performant and sometimes it may be desirable to turn this functionality off altogether.
+Therefore, as of 2.0 we provide the ability to disable the data attribute API by unbinding all events on the body namespaced with `'data-api'`.
 This looks like this:

     $('body').unbind('.data-api')